mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 pop(x) | pop(x) | remove from the end of the array (different)
 unshift | a = [x] + a | add onto the beginning of an array shift(x) | pop(0) | remove from the beginning of the array
+.include? | in | find if something is included
 ||**loops**
 while / until | while | loops while condition is true
 ||**iteration**